3dreamengine/3DreamEngine/README.md

 But note that...
 * The file will not refresh if changes to the original files are made
 * You can not modify 3do files, they contain binary mesh data.
 Therefore keep the original files!
-* Particle systems and simple files are packed too, it is not possible to e.g. change the particle system based on user settings.
+* Particle systems are packed too, it is not possible to e.g. change the particle system based on user settings.
 Instead, disable particle system objects manually (yourObject.objects.particleSystemName.disabled = true).

 ## Object format
 dream:loadObject() returns an object using this format: